Resting Heart Rate

 - Resting heart rate is a baseline physiology anchor.

-- A believable value matters more than false precision.
+- A stable value matters more than false precision.

-- If you know your real resting baseline, it is usually worth entering.
+- If you know your real resting baseline, it is worth entering.

-- If you do not, the default is usually safer than guessing.
+- If you do not, the default is safer than guessing.